IntroductoryPython/Site/inpy/docs/index.md

 ### Overview

-The goal and focus of Introductory Python is as hands-on course for learning Python.
+The goal of Introductory Python is to serve as a hands-on course for learning Python.

-This course is focused on practical elements on becoming a _code user_, meaning it's designed for people who want to learn to use code in the service of other goals.
+This course is focused on practical elements on becoming a _code user_, meaning it's designed for people who want to learn to use code to do things.

 In terms of content, this course focuses on 'standard library' Python, meaning the collection of core functionality available in Python.